zk4x/zyx/README.md

 ## Backends

-Zyx has two backends, CPU and OpenCL (all OpenCL versions).
+Zyx has three backends, CPU, OpenCL (all OpenCL versions) and Torch.

 Backends are easy to add.
 Only few ops are needed and automatic differentiation works with all backends.
 However making them fast is very hard.